What Every Parent Needs to Know About Childhood Cancer, According to a Paediatric Specialist

 Are Childhood Cancers the Same as Adult Cancers?

-Adult cancers are often linked to long-term lifestyle factors and environmental exposures, such as diet, alcohol consumption, smoking, and workplace hazards.
-These cancers usually develop over many years.
+Adult cancers are often linked to long-term lifestyle factors and environmental exposures, such as diet and workplace hazards.

-Children, on the other hand, have had limited exposure to such risk factors.
-As a result, childhood cancers are typically not strongly related to lifestyle or environmental causes.
+In contrast, children, due to their young age, have not had so much exposure to these risk factors.
+As such, childhood cancers are typically not strongly related to lifestyle or environmental causes

-While any cancer diagnosis is deeply distressing, outcomes for childhood cancer are more encouraging than many people realise.
+While any cancer diagnosis is deeply distressing, the outlook for many childhood cancers is more hopeful than commonly perceived.